jimmyps/blazor-shadcn-ui/README.md

 - **Composition over inheritance** - Components designed to be composed together
 - **Progressive enhancement** - Works without JavaScript where possible

-## Theming
+## 🎨 Theming

-BlazorUI is **100% compatible with shadcn/ui themes**, making it easy to customize your application's appearance.
+NeoBlazorUI is **100% compatible with shadcn/ui themes**, making it easy to customize your application's appearance.

 ### Using Themes from shadcn/ui and tweakcn